 New and potential technologies, game innovations and legislative changes present a dynamic environment for the Commission and its industry in future years.
-The Commission responded to legislative authorization to engage in multi-jurisdictional gaming by agreeing to join the Mega Millions game, which was launched in Texas in December 2003.
-Mega Millions is representative of opportunities that the Commission may be tasked to manage for the benefit of the people of Texas.
-The Charitable Bingo Operations Division expects that a new legislative change doubling the number of temporary bingo games that may be conducted by bingo operators will have a positive impact on bingo attendance and yield incremental value to the charities for which they operate.
+The Commission responded to legislative authorization to engage in multi-jurisdictional gaming by agreeing to join the Mega Millions game, which was launched in Texas in late 2003.
+In addition, in an effort to attract a larger portion of the market, the Commission is exploring the possibility of joining another multijurisdictional game.
+The Charitable Bingo Operations Division continues to explore avenues to increase bingo attendance and yield incremental value to the charities for which they operate.
 Additional trends occurring in the gaming industry include Internet gaming, video lottery terminals, Keno and linked bingo games.